Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 /* -------------------------------------------------------
 ## <p id = "0"> LESSON 0: Before We Begin </p>
 ---------------------------------------------------------- */

 -----

-About the Data:
+### About the Data:
 We’ll be working with data from a publishing company that sells books to bookstores.

-You can download SQL Server Management Studio(SSMS) online [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
+You can download SQL Server Management Studio(SSMS) online [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

+The main parts of the SSMS interface are the:
 - Object Explorer: Navigate through databases, tables, views, stored procedures, etc.
     - We can hide/unhide this pane if needed.
-- The Query Editor: Write and run SQL queries.
+- Query Editor: Write and run SQL queries.
 ```
-	To Show Lines in the Query Editor, go to Tools > Options, then:
+	To Show Lines in the Query Editor:
+		1. Go to Tools > Options
-		Expand Text Editor -> Transact-SQL -> General.
+		2. Expand 'Text Editor' -> Transact-SQL -> General.
-		Check the Line numbers box and click OK
+		3. Check the Line numbers box and click OK
 ```
 - Results Pane: Ctrl + R - Toggles the results pane

+> NOTE:
-> Suppose Task Manager is used to close SQL Server Management Studio (SSMS).
+> Suppose we use Task Manager to close SQL Server Management Studio (SSMS).
 Reopening SSMS could cause problems, so we’ll use SQL Server 20XX Configuration Manager to start the service.
-Note: Don’t use Windows Services to start SSMS.
+Additional Note: Don’t use Windows Services to start SSMS.

-- Type in "Configuration Manager" to launch the application
+1. Type in "Configuration Manager" to launch the application
-- Start the service for "SQL Server" (SQL EXPRESS)
+2. Start the service for "SQL Server" (SQL EXPRESS)
-- Relaunch SSMS normally.
+3. Relaunch SSMS normally.

 [Stack Overflow Reference](https://stackoverflow.com/questions/35630344/unable-to-connect-to-local-sql-server-after-ending-tasks)